mako-anon/mako/README.md

 ## Instructions

+Please run the following 4 scripts in sequential order.

 ### Step 0: Prepare for task data

-Please refer to `utils/generate_task_data.py` for this step.
+The script for this step is `labeler/generate_task_data.py`.
 The script shows examples that prepare task data for binary MNIST, binary CIFAR-10, 5-way MNIST, 10-way CIFAR-10 and 5-way CIFAR-100.
 Each task has (X_L, Y_L, X_U, Y_U, X_T, Y_T), corresponding to labeled
 training data, unlabeled training data and testing data, where Y_U is unused.

 ### Step 1: Generate weak labelers

-Please refer to `utils/weak_labeler_generator.py` for this step.
+The script for this step is `labeler/weak_labeler_generator.py`.
 The script shows examples that call a modified version of [Snuba](https://github.com/HazyResearch/reef/) to generate a set weak labelers as PyTorch models for each task.

 ### Step 2: Ensemble strong pseudo-labels by data programming

-Please refer to `utils/strong_labels_generator.py` for this step.
+The script for this step is `labeler/strong_labels_generator.py`.
 The script shows examples that ensemble strong labels from the weak labelers using one of the three methods: majority voting, repeated labeling and Snorkel generative model.
 In addition, we can adjust the size of X_U and corrupt a portion of y_u_prime by random flipping for analysis using the `generate_strong_labels()` and `corrupt_pseudo_labels()` functions.

 ### Step 3: Supervised lifelong machine learning

+The script for this step is `lml/supervised_lml.py`.
+The script loads the pseudo-labeled data and calls supervised lifelong machine learning tools.
+Please refer to the following sections to see details of the tools and what command line arguments are needed to run this script.

 ## Lifelong Machine Learning Tools